42atom/minelog/index.md

    3528 plots of size: 349.177 TiB
 Plot count for all harvesters: 176586
 Total size of plots: 17.068 PiB
-Estimated network space: 21.403 EiB
+Estimated network space: 21.149 EiB
-Expected time to win: 7 hours
+Expected time to win: 6 hours and 47 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key